icfnext/harbor/harbor-ui/src/main/content/jcr_root/apps/harbor/components/content/accordion/v1/accordion/README.md

 Called by passing an editable representing a single Accordion Item.
 Causes the item to swap places in order with its next sibling.

+## HTL

+* `accordion.html` - Principal rendering HTL for the accordion group.
+Includes `authorhelp.html` when in edit mode.
+Establishes the parameters of the accordion group and calls `accordionitems.html` to include the items.
+* `accordionitems.html` - HTL template for rendering the `AccordionItem`s based on the
+  resource type and path defined by the item's implementation.
+* `authorhelp.html` - Author help message providing a hook to select in order to bring up the tool bar for the component.

+## Default Implementation

+`com.icfolson.aem.harbor.core.components.content.accordion.v1.DefaultAccordion`

+Treats all child resources of the accordion resource as `AccordionItem`s.
+Any child resource which can not be adapted to an `AccordionItem` is ignored.

+Uses `TagBasedClassification` as the means of classifiability.